syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/03.compute/docs.en.md

 We recommend these instance types for most workloads and applications.

+!! **M2 instance types still in beta phase**
+!!
+The M2 instance types are storing the disk image on a different distributed storage (ceph) than the M1 type.
+!!
+We are currently in the beta phase for this distributed storage system.

 #### Balanced

 Name        | API Name    | Memory | vCPUs | Storage* | Region availability  |